Malachi Lawson Suffered From Untreated Burns, Mother Took Lyft To Dispose Of 4-Year-Old's Body In Dumpster 10 Miles From Baltimore Home

 The women said they were giving Malachi a bath on July 23 after he soiled himself, according to the documents.
 While they were washing his clothes in the sink, they allegedly turned around to find the boy had serious burns from his waist down to his feet.
 The burns were so bad, Malachi’s skin was allegedly floating in the bathwater when they pulled him from the tub, according to the charging documents.

-But police tested the water temperature at the Lawsons home in the 1800 block of North Spring Street Saturday and the temperature never got above lukewarm.
+But police tested the water temperature at the Lawsons’ home in the 1800 block of North Spring Street Saturday and the temperature never got above lukewarm.

 Instead of seeking medical attention for the 4-year-old, the couple decided they would treat the burns on their own, “due to the fear that the child would be taken from them.
 They would get in trouble for what had happened to the child and their past history with Child Protective Services.”